wadelau/wadelau.github.io/hanjst/hanjst-seo.md

 ```

-And it can be even better with pseudo static links as below by introducing an .htaccess file in server-side, which in charge of translating th.
+And it can be even better with pseudo static links as below by introducing an .htaccess file in server-side, which in charge of translating those links into actual dynamic content pages.

 ```html
 ...